We look forward to welcoming you to the Defence College for Military Capability Integration.

 Food and drink

-We are keen to celebrate our collaborations and partnerships with other nations and organisations, so our Communications Team may reach out to you before, during, or after your visit.
-We also encourage you to talk about your time at DCMCI.
+We are keen to celebrate our collaborations and partnerships with other nations and organisations so our Communications Team may reach out to you before, during, or after your visit.
+We also encourage you to share your experiences at DCMCI.
 See some of the options available below:

 Photography by the Defence Academy